msles/mission-control/api.md

 So, splitting up the API into sections:

 ## Player API
+* How users see which lighting devices are connected
 * How players interact with the active mode
   * Joining the game
   * Moving game pieces